tomegavazovv/Dizajn-i-arhitektura-na-softver/Domashno_3/Backend_Spring_Boot_Application/README.md

-# Rest services
+# REST services
-Use the following rest calls to get the desired information, you need to use a GET method for all of them.
+Use the following REST calls to get the desired information, you need to use a GET method for all of them.

 ## PlaceController